Rajat117/aws-guide/Monitoring/CloudWatch/Overview.md

 CloudWatch gives us (metric, alarm, logs & event based reaction) - (Monitoring) features to us.
 Let's talk about each feature.
 # Metrics
-A variable to monitor e.g CPUUtilization, Network usage, bandwidth
+A variable to monitor e.g CPU Utilization, Network usage, bandwidth
 ## Metric have
 - Dimension - The attribute of a metric (instanceid, env)
 - TimeStamp - You know it.